BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

          dec = ".", fill = TRUE, comment.char = "", ...)
 ```

 This tells us that `read.csv()` has one argument, `file`, that doesn’t have a default value, and six others that do.
 At a minimum, we need to provide the file name.
 The are several other fucntions you can use to import such as `read.table()` and `read.delim()`.
 In fact, `read.csv()` and `read.delim()` are both wrappers with different arguments to conveniently import files with different delimiters.

-We. can view these changes by looking at the help menu:
+We can view these changes by looking at the help menu:

 ```r
 ?read.delim